Ted Theodore: World War II

 In March 1939, Prime Minister Joseph Lyons cabled Theodore in Fiji, asking him to return to Australia and co-ordinate the country's national resources for defence purposes.
-He declined, stating that "in the absence of some emergency involving the national safety, I would like to keep out of politics".
-In May 1940, the Loan Council offered him the position of co-ordinator of works.
+However, due to Lyons' defection from Labor being a key contributor to Theodore's political demise, Theodore therefore declined, stating that "in the absence of some emergency involving the national safety, I would like to keep out of politics".
+In the event however Lyons' offer became moot when he died the following month April before anything could be arranged.

+In May 1940, the Loan Council offered him the position of coordinator of works.
 This proved highly controversial among members of the government, and Prime Minister Robert Menzies issued a statement explaining that the offer had been made entirely by the Loan Council and would have to be ratified by cabinet.
 Theodore eventually agreed in February 1942 to oversee the creation of the Allied Works Council, with himself as Director-General of Allied Works.
 He subsequently established the Civil Constructional Corps (CCC) to undertake construction work requested by the military.

 Theodore faced criticism and political interference from his former opponents in the ALP, particularly Jack Lang and Eddie Ward, the Minister for Labour and National Service.
 He requested that the Department of Labour and National Service provide the CCC with lists of men available for work, but Ward refused to allow the information to be issued.
 The corps had to resort to telephone directories and electoral rolls in order to recruit sufficient workers.
 Ward then attacked Theodore for calling up elderly and deceased men.
 In September 1942, Theodore tendered his resignation to Curtin, citing Ward's lack of cooperation.
 Curtin relaxed political controls and gave him additional powers, including the ability to prosecute men who refused to work.
 He rescinded his resignation and eventually left the position in October 1944.